pratajo/pratajo.github.io/_pages/about.md

 It is intended to be a “guide” as it includes personal settings for the operating system.

-Use this information at your own risk.
+Use this information at your own risk!
 Remember to make a backup of all critical information before trying to do anything.

 My production system consists of a desktop set up by me, an HP Laptop 15s-eq0011np and a Victus by HP Laptop 16, all with AMD Ryzen 5 processors and Radeon graphics.